alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> For remoting on components I used React Router and 'history.push()' method was very useful when I used it for my logo. </strong>
+<strong> For remoting on components, I used React Router, and the 'history.push()' method was beneficial when I used it for my logo to go home page. </strong>

 &nbsp;